 ADIRONDACK CANOE ROUTE / NORTHERN FOREST CANOE TRAIL

-** Johns Brook Valley: Lean2Rescue, in cooperation with DEC, will be undertaking several lean-to projects in the Johns Brook Valley over the course of the next several months.
+Johns Brook Valley: Lean2Rescue, in cooperation with DEC, will be undertaking several lean-to projects in the Johns Brook Valley over the course of the next several months.
 DEC will post notifications at the Garden trailhead prior to work being started.
-Beginning the weekend of March 18-20 the following lean-tos will be worked on as described:
+The Deer Brook lean-to is currently closed while it’s being moved.

 Western High Peaks Wilderness: Trails in the Western High Peaks Wilderness are cluttered with blowdown from a storm that occurred December 1st.
-DEC has cleared blow down in most areas accessed from the Corey’s Road, although not along the Northville-Placid Trail.
+DEC has cleared blow down along the Corey’s Road, and in most areas accessed from the that road, including the Seward Trail, although not along the Northville-Placid Trail.

 Bushnell Falls: The high water bridge at Bushnell Falls has been removed, the low water crossing may not be accessible during high water.

-Caulkins Brook Truck Trail/Horse Trail: Much of the blowdown on the Caulkins Brook Truck Trail/Horse Trail between the Calkins Brook lean-tos and Shattuck Clearing has been removed.
-The trail is open for hikers but remains impassable to horses and wagons.
-DEC crews continue to work to open the trail.
+Caulkins Brook Truck Trail/Horse Trail: While much of the blowdown on the Caulkins Brook Truck Trail/Horse Trail between the Calkins Brook lean-tos and Shattuck Clearing has been removed, the trail remains impassable to horses and wagons.

 CENTRAL AND SOUTHERN ADIRONDACKS